KEisenhart/RepData_PeerAssessment1/PA1_template.md

 check_this_entry<- act_patterns[ 1500, ]
 and_check_this_entry<- act_patterns[ 17000, ]
 ```
-I opted to put the logic I needed to determine if a given day was a weekday or weekend into a seperate source file called Find_Day_type.R that can be found in this github repo.
+I opted to put the logic I needed to determine if a given day was a weekday or weekend into a separate source file called Find_Day_type.R that can be found in this github repo.
 I spot checked act_patterns by picking a couple of rows at random.
 I found that row 1500 contained my calculated outcome of:[0, 2012-10-06, 455, weekend] which was in fact a weekend day on Saturday and that row 17000 contains my calculated:[0, 2012-11-29, 35, weekday] and that was a weekday on Thursday.( I used any simple generic date calculator from the web to do my verification.)

 Question 2

-First, get seperate average number of steps taken, one for weekdays another for weekends.
+First, get separate average number of steps taken, one for weekdays another for weekends.

 ```r